montagestudio/docs.montagestudio.com/montage-studio/overview-using-montage-studio.md

 # Write code

-Montage Studio has a bare bones text editor, which supports syntax coloring, undo and redo, and (partial) code completion.
+Montage Studio uses CodeMirror to provide basic text editor functionality, including syntax coloring, undo and redo, and (partial) code completion.
 Error highlighting, find and replace, code folding, and other advanced text editing features are under development.
 If you depend on these features for writing your code, you can drag a component's individual HTML, CSS, or JavaScript file to your preferred text editor; when finished editing, drag the edited file back to the respective component (.reel directory).

 The built-in text editor complements your development workflow by letting you add your own code, write custom components, refactor existing components, or define the appearance of your application _after_ you assemble the views and model of your MontageJS application using the component editor.